selivan/selivan.github.io/_drafts/my-live-linux-for-thin-client.md

 ## History

 Far in 2013 one bank used custom thin clients based on [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
-Thay had some problems, if I remember right mounting root file system over network did not work very well in large offices with weak network.
+Thay had some problems, if I remember it right mounting root file system over network did not work very well in large offices with weak network.
 My good friend [@deadroot](https://habrahabr.ru/users/deadroot/) created first version of thin client, that could boot completely into RAM, without requiring something to be mounted over network.

 Then I worked with that project.
 It had a lot of custom features, specific for our use case.
 Then the bank was closed(it's licence was revoked),  source codes for the client were moved to my github: [thunclient](https://github.com/selivan/thinclient).
 A couple of times I modified it for a bit of money.